Skip to main content

 Co-CEO

-Areas of Expertise: Strategy, Operations, Future of work, DEI, 4-day work week
+Areas of Expertise: strategy, operations, governance, the future of work, social and racial justice, 4-day work week

-Jennifer is admitted to practice law in New York has a J.D. from the New York University School of Law where she was an AnBryce Scholar and recipient of the Gary E. Moncrieffe Award for Outstanding Student in Racism and Law.
-She also has a B.A. in Psychology from the University of Michigan.
-She is from Oakland, CA, and currently resides in NJ with her husband and two sons.
-When she is not working, she enjoys listening to soca and Afrobeats, dance, exercise, travel, reading, and spending time outdoors.
+Jennifer is admitted to practice law in New York and has a J.D. from the New York University School of Law where she was an AnBryce Scholar, recipient of the Gary E. Moncrieffe Award for Outstanding Student in Racism and Law, and where she completed the Equal Justice Initiative Capital Defender Clinic in Montgomery, AL. She also has a B.A. in Psychology from the University of Michigan.

 Media